BigJk/clai-obsidian/README.md

 # CL(A)I for Obsidian

+*This is a plugin to add [CL(A)I](https://github.com/BigJk/clai) to Obsidian.
+CL(A)I is an LLM helper to quickly run workflows to generate content.
+This is useful for TTRPGs and other repetitive use cases.*

+---

 ![Screenshot](./.github/screenshot.png)

-This is a plugin to add [CL(A)I](https://github.com/BigJk/clai) to Obsidian.
-CL(A)I is an LLM helper to quickly run workflows to generate content.
-This is useful for TTRPGs and other use cases.

-For more information, visit the [CL(A)I documentation](https://github.com/BigJk/clai).
+> [!NOTE]
+> In the above example the left workflow results in the right result when run.
+The template syntax essentially tells the template to insert the ``settings`` note where the basic information about the setting is stored.
+Then the notes ``race``, ``background``and ``cities`` contain said content as list.
+The Template will take random lines from them before sending it to the LLM.

 ## Setup